 Further donations enabled AYCSST to sponsor 3 out of 5 children from Aldeburgh Primary School who progressed to a summer course and achieved RYA Stage 2.

 Charitable status ensures we have the benefit of Gift Aid from donations going forward.

 We are always grateful to anyone who can support us in any way as one of our many priorities is to ensure the programme is sustainable.
 You can donate via:

 Sort code: 20-16-12

-If you can also download and complete the Gift Aid form and send it to email@example.com, or post it to Ellie in the office, that will enable AYC SST to claim the gift aid.
+If you can also download and complete the Gift Aid form and send it to email@example.com, or post it to Ellie in the office, that will enable AYC SST to claim the Gift Aid.

 Please, at any time, if you would like to learn more about AYC Schools Sailing do get in contact with any of the Trustees.
 We would love to hear from you.
-We are passionate about ensuring we establish the charity and can continue to provide the sailing experience to young people in our community.
+We are passionate about ensuring the charity can continue to provide the sailing experience to young people in our community.